SuperTalk Mississippi

 Samaritan's Purse volunteers aiding in hurricane recovery efforts.
 (Photo courtesy of Samaritan's Purse U.S. Disaster Relief)

-Hurricane Helene has become the second deadliest U.S. hurricane since 2000 as the death toll has surpassed 165 people, with deaths in South Carolina, Georgia, Florida, North Carolina, Virginia, and Tennessee.
+Hurricane Helene has become the second deadliest U.S. hurricane since 2000 as the death toll has surpassed 215 across South Carolina, Georgia, Florida, North Carolina, Virginia, and Tennessee, with hundreds still missing after torrential flooding in North Carolina.
 Among a groundswell of response and recovery efforts from across the country, Samaritan’s Purse is one organization giving everything they have.

 The Christian ministry found itself in a unique position to respond as Hurricane Helene rolled across the Southeast.
 Not only because the organization already had teams dispatched in Florida, Texas, and other states aiding in recovery from Hurricane Beryl and Hurricane Francine, but because of its headquarters in Boone, North Carolina – one of the areas most impacted.